 Can instant coffee be used in making a latte?

 You just need a teaspoon of instant coffee powder or instant espresso and dissolve it in warm milk completely.
-You can also use a milk frother to make milk froth to add into your quick latte with instant coffee.
+You can also use a milk frother to make milk foam to add to your quick latte with instant coffee.

 Is there a standard recipe for a frappe?